ARZZEZZAN/UNIX-Linux-operating-systems-Basic-/README.md

 - Add screenshot with changed hostname to the report.

 ## Part 6.
 Installing and configuring the time service
 `-` Although we have the correct time now, it may not always be that way.
-To avoid having to set it every time yourself, there are [time sync services](materials/time_management.md)(materials/time_management.md).
+To avoid having to set it every time yourself, there are time sync services.

 **== Task ==**